ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## Group: filter
 *Message filtering commands.
-If invoked without subcommand, adds a new filter for the given word list.
+If invoked without subcommand, either lists all filters or adds a new filter for the given word list.
 Words can be regular expressions.*

 **Aliases:**
 `f, filters`

-**Arguments:**
+**Overload 0:**

 `[string...]` : *Filter list.
 Filter is a regular expression (case insensitive).*